RedHatGov/redhatgov.github.io/CONTRIBUTING.md

 ### 3 Verify your [remotes][git-remotes]

-To verify the new upstream repository you've specified for your fork, type `git remote -v`.
-You should see the URL for your fork as `origin`, and the URL for the original repository as `upstream`.
+To verify the new upstream repo you've specified for your fork, type `git remote -v`.
+You should see the URL for your fork as `origin`, and the URL for the original repo as `upstream`.

 ```sh
 origin  git@github.com:your-username/redhatgov.github.io.git (fetch)